-Grading Course letter grades will be based solely on HW, Midterms, and the Final.
-The percent breakdown is as follows:
+Grading Course letter grades will be based on the following percent breakdown:

-Lecture Videos 5%
+Lecture PlayPosit questions 5 % 20 %

-Homework assignments 1-12: 20%

-Three midterm exams: 50%
+Homework assignments 1-12: Three midterm exams: 50 %

-Final exam: 25%
+Final exam: 25 %

-TOTAL · 100%
+TOTAL: 100 %

 The above are the only sources of points that can be earned in the class.
 No extra credit will be awarded for any additional work.
 No requests for extra-credit assignments to improve grades will be considered, because granting such requests would be in violation of this syllabus and unfair to other students.